sonnym/sonnym.github.io-src/_posts/2014-05-05-writing-game-of-life-in-elm.markdown

 determine whether we should return the value from the seed, or whether we should evlove the past value.

-We use the `Array` component for the `evolve` function, because we will need to have the index of the cell available when calling the `descend` function.
+We use an `indexedMap` for the `evolve` function, because we will need to have the index of the cell available when calling the `descend` function.
 Aside from these points, it is simply gathering all the neighboring cells, filtering invalid ones, counting live neighbors, and mapping to a new boolean value.